ruimalheiro/training-custom-llama/README.md

       --rdzv-id ${RDZV_ID} \
       train.py
     ```
+  - **NOTE:** The same command needs to be run on all nodes

 - More details on torchrun [here](https://pytorch.org/docs/stable/elastic/run.html)
-    - **NOTE:** The same command needs to be run on all nodes
+- More details on NCCL [here](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html#environment-variables)